kjordahl/MB-python/README.txt

   renavigation should be done with mbnavedit or other MB-System tools, but database could be used to find navigation that needs to be edited.
-- Qgis 1.5 doesn't recognize `GEOGRAPHY' columns.
-Qgis 1.6, in my initial testing,sometimes fails to read `GEOGRAPHY' columns.
+- Qgis 1.5 doesn't recognize ~GEOGRAPHY~ columns.
+Qgis 1.6, in my initial testing,sometimes fails to read ~GEOGRAPHY~ columns.
   Database structure more friendly for common tools would be good.
-  Qgis 1.5 works well on the simplified `GEOMETRY' columns.
+  Qgis 1.5 works well on the simplified ~GEOMETRY~ columns.
 - Represent actual data coverage (full swath) in addition to trackline
 - Tools for accessing multibeam data in the database.
 Currently the only way to interact with the database is directly through SQL commands.
-- Link cruiseid to metadata for each cruise, ideally with automatic retrieval of metadata from archives such as [MGDS], [NGDC] or [Rolling Deck to Repository] (an example of a start for this can be seen in `mbcruisemeta.py')
+- Link cruiseid to metadata for each cruise, ideally with automatic retrieval of metadata from archives such as [MGDS], [NGDC] or [Rolling Deck to Repository] (an example of a start for this can be seen in ~mbcruisemeta.py~)
 - and plenty more....

 These programs are released under the Gnu Public License (version 3).